Have you heard of the 50 coffee meetings challenge?

 This is what networking is about.
 It’s not about having the most LinkedIn contacts, or the most business cards – it’s about building personal relationships.
 And then using those relationships to genuinely and curiously explore new and interesting things.

-It was so popular, I thought I'd do it again.
-So, to kick off 2017, I’m hosting another coffee lucky dip.
+So, to kick off 2016, I’m hosting a coffee lucky dip.
 And that’s where you come in.

-If you are you interested in meeting new people and exploring interesting ideas, send me an email and I’ll put you in the coffee catch-up lucky dip.
+If you are you interested in meeting new people and exploring interesting ideas, send me an email and I’ll put you in the 50 coffees lucky dip.
 I’ll put all the names in a lucky dip and then send you an email introducing you to your coffee partner.
-If you were in the 2016 lucky dip, you can do it again - just let me know who you were matched with so I don't make the same matches again.
-Don't worry if you don't have anything in mind to explore - your coffee buddy might and you can help by being their thinking partner!
+Don't worry if you don't have anything in mind to explore - your coffee buddy might and you can help them by being their thinking partner!

 Some tips for new players: